 Each pin has a compelling headline that describes your blog post topic.
-Also, it has a background image or colour as well.
+Also, it has a background image or color as well.

 When these pins are uploaded on Pinterest, they are linked to the original blog post.

-So, if someone finds your pin attractive, compelling and they want to read your blog post.
-They just have to click it and they will be directed to your blog post.
+So, if someone finds your pin attractive, compelling and they want to read your post.
+They just have to click it and they will be directed to your article.